-The 2025 Annual Conference of the Eighteenth-Century Ireland Society/An Cumann Éire san Ochtú Céad Déag took place in Trinity College, Dublin on 4-5 June 2025.
+The 2026 Annual Conference of the Eighteenth-Century Ireland Society/An Cumann Éire san Ochtú Céad Déag will take place in Queen’s University Belfast on 11-12 June 2026.

-Click on the link to get the 2025 conference programme.
-You will find links to previous ECIS conferences below.
+You will also find links to previous ECIS conferences below.

 Previous ECIS Conferences